gardener/etcd-druid/docs/concepts/controllers.md

 `Etcd` resource conditions are indicated by status field `Conditions`.
 The condition checks that are currently performed are:

 - `AllMembersReady`: indicates readiness of all members of the etcd cluster.
 - `Ready`: indicates overall readiness of the etcd cluster in serving traffic.
-- `BackupReady`: indicates health of the etcd backups, ie, whether etcd backups are being taken regularly as per schedule.
+- `BackupReady`: indicates health of the etcd backups, i.e., whether etcd backups are being taken regularly as per schedule.
 This condition is applicable only when backups are enabled for the etcd cluster.
 - `DataVolumesReady`: indicates health of the persistent volumes containing the etcd data.

 ## Compaction Controller